Skip to main content

 Fostering meaningful interaction between students and teachers

 The school’s design incorporates two entrances, managing the beginning and end of each day, with the option to divide the different age groups and needs.
-All areas are wheelchair accessible, encouraging safe exploration and enjoyment of the outdoors.

 The entrances lead into three connected wings of fully inclusive teaching space, organised by age and needs, using a “school within a school” concept.
 This promotes meaningful interaction and learning experiences in smaller ‘cluster’ spaces without anyone feeling overwhelmed.

 Each “school within a school” is connected by a dining area, an open and welcoming space, with expansive views of the courtyards.
-The courtyards sit at the heart of the school, seamlessly blending the inside and outside, creating cohesion across the spaces.

 Our design prioritises inclusivity, with dedicated 'distraction-free' breakout spaces, group rooms and shared sensory and soft areas.
 A high level of security is prioritised, with an interior layout tailored for wayfinding and maximised opportunities for passive supervision, whilst also providing community access.